tedhudek/sandbox/eight-essential-tips.md

 unique

 5. Be a lifelong learner.
 Be curious.
-Challenge yourself to wade into new waters.
-Have a preferred super tool for automating stuff.
+Challenge yourself to wade into new waters. *story* Have a preferred super tool for automating stuff.
 For me, it's PowerShell and Python.
-I started noodling around with PowerShell ten years ago to automate a simple task, and from that point on, every time I needed to query something or add metadata or whatever, I would take an extra moment and figure out how to do it in PowerShell.
+Ten years ago, I started noodling around with PowerShell to automate a simple task, and from that point on, every time I needed to query something or add metadata or *whatever*, I would take an extra moment and figure out how to do it in PowerShell.
 After a few hundred such times, I got pretty competent.
 So you can learn in little bursts.
 * Teaching is also a great way to add value to your organization.
 So after you learn something cool, teach it to others.
 * At Microsoft, we have a formal mentoring program.
 Mentoring is awesome, but what might surprise you about it is that it's a powerful conduit for two-way knowledge exchange.
 I frequently feel like I'm learning just as much, if not more, from my mentees than vice-versa.
 * Know your strengths and where you have opportunities for development.
 Let me give you an example.
 My former manager always seemed completely at ease in front of groups, so one time I said to him, you really seem comfortable with public speaking.
 He shook his head and said he'd actually identified it as an opportunity for his own personal development, and had spent a year actively seeking out any and all opportunities that would force him to get up in front of a group and talk.
 And after that year, he had built the skill, and the result was the accomplished speaker that I saw.

-opportunties
+opportunities
 6. Say yes.
 Seize opportunities, don't wait to work to be assigned to you, stand up and grab opportunities.
 Cultivate a growth mindset.
 At Microsoft, we embrace growth mindset in a big way.
 One of the most powerful things we've been able to do as a result is release Windows once every six months, and get Insider builds out even faster.
 This is one of the biggest products on Earth.
 Long ago when we went from Windows XP to Windows Vista, it took five years!
-So from a fixed mindset, it seemed impossible, but we retooled our engineering systems from top to bottom and we made it happen because that's what our customers expect.
+So from a fixed mindset, it seemed impossible, but we *retooled* our engineering systems from top to bottom and we made it happen because that's what our customers expect.
 Because we said yes to this opportunity, we can now get new features and updates out much faster to delight our customers and enable new business opportunities.
 Be empowered to make decisions, we're not a service trap of saying yes all the time tie into ownership